pujitha24/BFSGraphEulerPath/README.md

 For our example
 we'll be creating a generic test command launcher.
-We'll assume our test will exist in the tests share under a directory(e.g., mytestfolder / test).
+We'll assume our test will exist in the tests shared under a directory(e.g., mytestfolder / test).
 It will contain a BAT file named run.bat that will print "hello world".
 Note: We use bat files to run on windows machine.
 Here what we assume the syntax will be:
 `test_runbat mytestfolder`